nickwhitt/verses/content/call-of-abram.md

 :::Passage{translation="New International Version"}
 **1**After this, the word of the LORD came to Abram in a vision:

-"Do not be afraid, Abram.<br>
+- "Do not be afraid, Abram.
-I am your shield,<br>
+- I am your shield,
-your very great reward."
+- your very great reward."

 **2**But Abram said, "Sovereign LORD, what can you give me since I remain childless and the one who will inherit my estate is Eliezer of Damascus?"
 **3**And Abram said, "You have given me no children; so a servant in my household will be my heir."